Joseph L. Mankiewicz: 1953–1960: Return to MGM; Figaro, Inc.

 For his first original screenplay, Mankiewicz is believed to have been inspired by several Hollywood actresses, including Rita Hayworth, Linda Darnell, and Anne Chevalier.
 Envisioned as a Cinderella-like story set in Hollywood, the tale centers on the starlet Maria Vargas as her career is told in flashbacks, with one told by Harry Dawes, a veteran film director, played by Humphrey Bogart.
-Ava Gardner was Mankiewicz's first choice for the title role, and she was loaned from MGM for a payment of $200,000 plus 10 percent of the box office returns.
+Ava Gardner was Mankiewicz's first choice for the title role, and she was loaned from MGM for a payment of $200,000 plus ten percent of the box office returns.

 Principal filming began in early January 1954 at the Cinecittà studio in Rome.
 Bogart was frustrated with Gardner whispering her lines during one take and criticized her acting skills.
 Bogart himself had severe racking coughs while delivering his lines.
-When filming had concluded, Mankiewicz regretted not building any rapport with Gardner.
+When filming concluded, Mankiewicz regretted that he had not built any rapport with Gardner.
 Upon its release, Gene Arneel of Variety praised the film as a "dish of ingeniously-fashioned, original entertainment for grown-up viewers. it has a strong show business flavor and a line or two that might be beyond the ken of strangers in movie-making.
 But its basic story elements are strong and make for substantial fare on anyone's menu."

-At the 27th Academy Awards, Mankiewicz was nominated for his screenplay while Edmond O'Brien won for Best Supporting Actor.
-Meanwhile, the script was faced with two plagiarism lawsuits, one was quickly dismissed and the other was litigated in 1960, alleging similarities to an unpublished manuscript inspired by Chevalier's life.
+At the 27th Academy Awards, Mankiewicz was nominated for Best Story and Screenplay while Edmond O'Brien won for Best Supporting Actor.
+Meanwhile, the script was sued twice for plagiarism; one was quickly dismissed and the other, litigated in 1960, alleged similarities to an unpublished manuscript inspired by Chevalier's life.
 It was also dismissed.

 In 1954, Samuel Goldwyn hired Mankiewicz to write and direct the film version of the Broadway musical Guys and Dolls.
-Goldwyn pursued Gene Kelly for the part of Sky Masterson, but MGM's Nicholas Schenck vigorously declined to loan out Kelly.
+Goldwyn wanted Gene Kelly for the part of Sky Masterson, but MGM's Nicholas Schenck vigorously declined to loan out Kelly.
 Goldwyn suggested Marlon Brando instead, and Mankiewicz convinced Brando to take the part to expand his acting oeuvre.
 Frank Sinatra pursued the role as Nathan Detroit, while Jean Simmons was cast as Sister Sarah Brown after an extensive search.
 Guys and Dolls was one of 1955's biggest box office hits, earning $9 million in estimated distributor rentals in the United States and Canada.
 However, film critics found the film too verbose and were mixed on the musical performances.